Abstract: Designing satellite constellation systems involves complex

 scalability in the time dimension.
 The proposed partially periodic time-expanded

-computationally scalable and capable of generating solutions that are practically
+be computationally scalable and capable of generating solutions that are

-preferred.
-Properties of the proposed partially periodic time-expanded network
+practically preferred.
+Properties of the proposed partially periodic time-expanded

-are analyzed, and a case study reveals that the total initial mass in the
+network are analyzed, and a case study reveals that the total initial mass

-low Earth orbit of regular missions approaches to the theoretical lower bound
+in the low Earth orbit of regular missions approaches to the theoretical

 @article{Chen2019,